skip to main content

 Students’ Personal Property

 Staff designated as an Authorized Searcher have the right to confiscate any electronic device seen during the school day if used in unauthorized areas or at unauthorized times.
 Staff designated as an Authorized Searcher may also confiscate personal property if its possession or use on school grounds or at school events violates system policies, procedures, or Maryland law.
 Staff designated as an Authorized Searcher take reasonable precautions to ensure property is secure until it is returned.
 Any confiscated property is returned to a student’s parent/guardian after a parent conference is conducted.
 Substances or items that are illegal to possess will be given to law enforcement officials or retained for disciplinary proceedings.
-Parents/guardians who have questions regarding lost or damaged student property should contact the Risk Management Department of the Office of Safety and Security at 410–313–6824.
+Parents/guardians who have questions regarding lost or damaged confiscated student property should contact the Risk Management Department of the Office of Safety and Security at 410–313–6824.

 Accommodations for Religious Observance